Jocke44/future-technology/README.md

 Main content with one article and four sections.

-Footer with contact information and credits, where the are text taken from
+Footer with contact information and credits, where the are text taken from.
-### Future Features
+### Future Updates
-Fix navbar from changing height when hovering over links
+Fix navbar from changing height when hovering over links.
+Fix links in Some Belive section and footer

 ## TESTING
 * HTML